abinashpradhan01/abinashpradhan01/README.md

 # 👋 Hi, I'm Abinash Pradhan

-I am passionate about Machine Learning and actively pursuing it to build innovative solutions that make a difference.
+I am in love with Machine Learning, so I am pursuing it—though I came across it as happenstance.

 ---